Najsztub/SFC_sim/README.md

 # Macroeconomic modelling using SFC approach

-I try to replicate the analysis from [Monetary Economics, An Integrated Approach to Credit,Money, Income, Production and Wealth](https://www.amazon.com/Monetary-Economics-Integrated-Approach-Production/dp/0230301843) by by W. Godley and M. Lavoie.
+I try to replicate the analysis from [Monetary Economics, An Integrated Approach to Credit,Money, Income, Production and Wealth](https://www.amazon.com/Monetary-Economics-Integrated-Approach-Production/dp/0230301843) by W. Godley and M. Lavoie.
 I started with writing a simple Python class to make modelling easier.

 On first reading I find the SFC (Stock-Flow Consistent) approach appealing.
 It makes variables explainable, not coming out of the blue.
 Moreover it treats money as endogenous.